maxmckenzie/cucumber-boilerplate/test/README.md

 # Cucumber Boilerplate git submodule

-> NOte this is now done with subrepo https://github.com/ingydotnet/git-subrepo docs to follow
+> Note this is now done with subrepo https://github.com/ingydotnet/git-subrepo docs to follow

 This repository is a copy of the cucumber boilerplate `tests` directory.